 Generating Your App

-Now that you know a little about using Evoke, please contact us to ask for a live demonstration of the product or check out one of our demonstration apps that have been created:
+Now that you know a little about using Evoke, please contact us to ask for a live demonstration of the product or to check out some of our demonstration apps that have been created.